StatXzy7/StatXzy7.github.io/_pages/about.md

 Hi!
 I’m Ziyang Xu (徐子扬, aka StatXzy7), a final-year (senior) undergraduate student at School of Mathematics and Statistics, Lanzhou University, majoring in Statistics.

 I intend to pursue my Ph.D. degree in Mathematics at The Center for Mathematical Artificial Intelligence (CMAI), Department of Mathematics, The Chinese University of Hong Kong (CUHK) from Sept.
-2024, advised by Prof. Tieyong Zeng.
+2024, advised by Prof. [Tieyong Zeng](https://www.math.cuhk.edu.hk/~zeng/).

-My past research interests lied in Deep Learning, Statistical Machine Learning, Bioinformatics, Medical Image Processing.
-Currently I'm still finding some interesting scientific or application problems that have a chanced solved by AI to devote myself to them.
+My research interests used to be Deep Learning, Statistical Machine Learning, Bioinformatics, Medical Image Processing.
+Currently I'm looking for some interesting scientific or application problems that have a chance to be solved by AI, so that I can devote myself to them.

 You can find my CV here: [Ziyang Xu's Curriculum Vitae](../files/CV ZiyangXu.pdf).
 Feel free to reach out if you want to chat or collaborate!